sourcegraph/tour-de-source/TypeScript_ESLint.snb.md

 ## How rules work

 The purpose of the linter is to detect a set of patterns in source code that match common anti-patterns.
 These patterns are described in **rules**.
-To dive into the code, let's start with the definition of one such rule.
+The docs contain a [complete list of these rules](https://typescript-eslint.io/rules/).

+To dive into the code, let's start with the definition of a simple rule.
 The `no-for-in-array` rule disallows iterating over an array with a for-in loop.
 Here is an example of this pattern:

 https://sourcegraph.com/github.com/cypress-io/cypress/-/blob/packages/driver/src/cypress/proxy-logging.ts?L13

 This anti-pattern is quite widespread, because it feels intuitive to use the for-in syntax to traverse an array.
-Doing so, however, may visit the array elements out-of-order; instead `array.forEach` is recommended.
+Doing so, however, may visit the array elements out-of-order.
+Instead `array.forEach` is recommended.

 As an entrypoint into the code, let's dive into the definition of this rule: